tedneward/Azgaarnoth/Magic/UndeadGrafts.md

 Rare Component: a humanoid tongue

 A dehydrated appendage from a body whose spirit became a banshee, which replaces your tongue.
-Your graft has 1 charge, which recharges at dusk.
+Your graft has 1 charge, which recharges at dusk (local time).
 You release a mournful wail, causing creatures within 30 feet of you that can hear you to succeed on a DC 15 Constitution saving throw or drop to 0 hit points.
 This wail has no effect on constructs and undead.

 ### Bonemail
 *Undead graft, rare*